mhdicwam/Genetic_algo/README.md

 to solve a Genetic problem with the GASolver_module you need to :

-* create functions that handles :  the generations of random solution, asses the fitness of a chromosome, the crossover and the mutation in the context your genetic problem.
+* create functions that handles :  the generations of random solution, asses the fitness of a chromosome, the crossover and the mutation in the context of your genetic problem.
 * create a class that take the GAProblem as a Parent and define the function that handles and respect the same naming as shown below :
   ![alt text](assets/images/img.png)